ON THE ROAD ARIZONA

 Arizona's mining towns are full of historic buildings built to last but they're showing signs of weathering a century later.
 Superior, less than an hour east of Apache Junction on U.S. 60, is an example of mining towns that prospered on and off for nearly a century starting in the late 1800s.
 But Superior has endured hard times since the mines closed two decades ago.

-A soldier who worked on the road found some nuggets in 1873 in the area that turned out to be native silver.
-That indirectly led to exploration of the Silver King Mine two years later and attracted other mining interests to what would be beomce Superior, he said.
+A soldier who worked on the road found nuggets in 1873 in the area that turned out to be silver.
+That indirectly led to exploration of the Silver King Mine two years later and attracted other mining interests to what would be become Superior, Briggs said.

 In 1902, George Lobb sold his Golden Eagle Group silver mine to the Lake Superior & Arizona Mining Co.
 Lobb laid out the town site, naming it Superior after the Lake Superior & Arizona Mining Co.
 The town's post office was established in December 1902.